 - Rock chutes: High country mule deer seem to like hanging around these areas.
 They have a tendency to walk along the edges and stay up as high as possible.
 Especially the big mature bucks.

 - Thick timber: Dark and thick timber is a great hideout for deer!
 Their dark coats make it easy to stay still and evade any kind of predator, especially when bedded down.
 This is a great place to find bedding areas or still hunt your way through while looking for bedded game.
-It’s also a good place to find heavy trails through as they may use them to go from bedding areas to feeding areas.
+It’s also a good place to find heavy trails as they may use them to go from bedding areas to feeding areas.

-- Thick brush: Not only does thick brush provide cover, but it also provides feed.
+- Thick brush: Not only does a thick brush provide cover, but it also provides feed.
 Mature deer, or any deer, can easily feed while staying hidden from any predators looking for them.
 The best way to hunt big brush patches is to carefully glass from a comfortable distance.
 You’ll want to pick up any kind of movement, patches of hair, or antler tines, then make a game plan from there.

-Low country mule deer
+Low-country mule deer

 When mule deer are mentioned, most people visualize mountains with lots of trees.
 However, there are plenty of mule deer that roam the “flat” lands of Montana.
 Though it looks flat, it’s not, and that’s how these deer not only survive but thrive!